henck/rtf-html-php/README.md

 ## How to use it

-Include the file `rtf-html-php.php` somewhere in your project.
+Install this package using composer.
 Then do this:

     use RtfHtmlPhp\Reader;